econchick/new-coder/website/_posts/Scrape/2013-03-04-Part-3-Setting-up-SQLAlchemy.md

 The `database` is the name of the database we created earlier, `postgres=#  create database scrape;`.

-We will return to our `settings.py` file to add a fifth variable, `ITEM_PIPELINES`, once we setup our pipelines (how we handle the scraped & parsed data – e.g. we save them to the database).
+We will return to our `settings.py` file to add a fourth variable, `ITEM_PIPELINES`, once we setup our pipelines (how we handle the scraped & parsed data – e.g. we save them to the database).

 ### Models.py